US Coast Guard rescue swimmer hailed as a hero after saving 165 kids from Texas flooding

 Hundreds of local, state and national first responders had surged to the Kerrville area to help find and rescue survivors.
 The ongoing urgent response includes Black Hawk helicopters deployed by the Texas National Guard and Air National Guard.

-What should have been a one-hour flight into the landing zone near the camp took about seven or eight hours, Ruskan told ABC’s Good Morning America.
+What should have been a one-hour flight into the landing zone near the camp took about six or seven hours, Ruskan told CNN.
 The crew battled “some pretty, pretty nasty weather,” he told CNN, some of the worst he had experienced in his career.

 On the ground, Ruskan realized he was the only first responder around and was met with “about 200 kids, mostly all scared, terrified, cold, having probably the worst day of their life.”